 What Are Native and Hybrid Apps?

 Cost is one crucial factor that determines the feasibility of a project.
-There is a significant difference between the costs of both types of apps primarily because when you develop a native app, you would not want to lose your current customers, who use a different platform.
-Hence, you would want to develop an app for all platforms, the repeated effort also means extra cost.
-With hybrid, you have to develop only once.
-It also means that you can deploy a hybrid app faster than a native app.
+There is a significant difference between the costs of a hybrid app vs a native app, being a hybrid app usually cheaper than developing two native apps.
+Most importantly, when developing a native app, a company might not want to lose its current customers who use a different platform.
+Hence, you might want to develop an app for all platforms, even if this repeated effort also means extra cost.
+With a hybrid app, you have to develop only once.
+It also means that, in terms of time to market, you can deploy a hybrid app faster than a native app.

 Apart from cost and security, there are other functionality factors such as speed, updates, and features.
 Native apps have better functionality because they have full access to all smartphone features such as cameras, location, and databases.
 This makes it easier for the app to connect hardware features and different databases without any need for extra tools or plugins.

 Hybrid apps, on the other hand, are limited because they are used on multiple platforms.
 Hybrid apps are also slower when compared to native apps.
 Since they are essentially a website that is mimicking a native app’s behavior, they always need to be connected to the internet for all features to work.
 Also, it takes time for all the features to upload.